 Fun day in park to stall Thames Water ‘take over’ for London’s super sewer

-Campaigners are splurging out on a family fun day tomorrow (Sat) on the banks of the Thames to warn off planners who they fear want to turn their park into a seven-year building site.
+Campaigners splurged out on a family fun day on the banks of the Thames to warn off planners who they fear want to turn their park into a seven-year building site.

-They are organising a big birthday bash to mark the 89th anniversary of Shadwell’s King Edward Memorial Park being formally opened as ‘a gift to the people of the East London’.
+All the kids in Shadwell seemed to turned up for Saturday’s ‘big birthday bash’ to mark the 89th anniversary of King Edward Memorial Park being formally opened as ‘a gift to the people of the East London’.